APPLICATION

 • Taste enhancers such as glutamate, yeast extract

-• Native flours such as rice, maize, or wheat to give body
+• Native flours such as rice, maize, or wheat give the body

 • Pre-cooked or modified starch to promote the expansion of the biscuit